Program Title: Direct Student Exchange - Music Majors

 Term Dates: The program is for one semester or one academic year.
 Admission in Fall only; no students will arrive in Birmingham at the start of the second semester.
 Fall semester dates are mid-September to mid-December.
 Crane students will generally go to the Conservatoire for one semester in their third or fourth year.
 Visits by Crane students of two semesters will be subject to the approval of the Conservatoire’s Registrar and may depend on practical arrangements being possible.

 Housing and Meals: Students are housed in one of seven housing options located throughout the city of Birmingham.
 Rooms are typically singles with a wash basin; residents share bathroom and kitchen facilities.
-There is no meal plan; students must self-cater.
+There is no meal plan; students are responsible for their own meal preparation.

-How to Apply: Students should follow the Study Abroad Application Instructions and submit all completed SUNY OAP application forms, the Birmingham Conservatoire Application Form (Exchange Students), and an audition DVD (BMus Hons or Jazz all levels audition recording guidelines) directly to SUNY Potsdam’s International Education & Programs (IE&P) office.
+How to Apply: Students should submit all completed SUNY OAP application forms, the Birmingham Conservatoire Application Form and an audition DVD (see audition guidelines for general guidance on preparations) directly to SUNY Potsdam’s International Education & Programs (IE&P) office.
 Do not send any application forms, other documents or audition DVD directly to Birmingham Conservatoire; ALL SUNY OAP and Birmingham Conservatoire applications, official transcripts, audition DVD, etc. should be sent directly to SUNY Potsdam IE&P.

 Application Deadline: February 15